March 12, 2026 (3mo ago)

 Attempt 5: 10 minutes + random(0-60s)

-Because retries exist, your receiver will occasionally process the same event twice.
-Every webhook payload should include a unique delivery ID (like delivery_id: "whk_x9y8z7").
+Every webhook payload includes a unique delivery ID — from Temps this comes in the X-Webhook-Delivery header.
 Store these IDs and check for duplicates before processing:

-const processedEvents = new Set(); // Use Redis in production
+const processedEvents = new Set(); // Use Redis with TTL in production

 async function handleWebhook(event) {